Zinc Internal

 Multi-Slide and Automated Conventional High Pressure Zinc Die Casting

 Zinc Die Casting alloys are tough, reliable engineering materials that are cost-effective and endure longer than other alloy options.
-The unique alloy combination provides rigidness, strength, and increased value to die cast products.
+The unique alloy combination provides rigidness, strength, and increased value to die cast components.
 Zinc alloy processing is very economical due to the low melting temperature and it’s ability to produce thousands, or even millions, of parts with one set of Zinc Die Casting tools.

 Ask An Expert